Annshka/CosmeticLineFront/README.md

-# CosmeticLinePro
+# Cosmetic Line Pro

-CosmeticLinePro is a platform based on React Redux and Express.js.
+Cosmetic Line Pro is a platform based on React Redux and Express.js.
 Allows creating recipes for new cosmetic products.

 ## Table of Contents
 -   [General Information](https://github.com/Annshka/CosmeticLineFront/README-cheatsheet#general-information)